Exclusive Offer: Enjoy Free CARA

 Fear Hierarchy

-You and your therapist create a ranked list of feared situations, from least to most anxiety-provoking.
+You and your provider rank feared situations from least to most anxiety-provoking.

 2️⃣